SOCIOLOGIST, DATA SCIENTIST, & NOVELIST

 As Sociologist Dana Weinberg, I earned my doctorate in Sociology from Harvard University.
 An ethnographer and a data scientist, I am the author of the award-winning book Code Green: Money-Driven Hospitals and the Dismantling of Nursing.

-As the thriller writer D.B.
-Shuster, I write dark, twisted, and hopeful serial thrillers.
-I’m the author of the Russian mafia crime thriller Kings of Brighton Beach and the historical Cold War family saga and thriller series Sins of a Spy.
+As the thriller writer Dana Benjamin, I write dark, twisted, and hopeful serial thrillers.
+I’m the author of the 5-book historical Cold War family saga and thriller series Spies in Moscow (coming soon).

 My adventures in indie publishing have provided inspiration and insight as I research digital disruption in the publishing industry.
 I study author careers, and the behaviors of authors, publishers, and consumers with an eye toward understanding both the book industry and the gig economy.